mrocklin/blog/_posts/work/2018-03-29-scaling-python.md

 This set of pros and cons make large workstations a common choice for research or analytics groups.
 Most machine learning groups in universities or research labs share such a machine within the group.
 Large workstations have also been the platform of choice for the highly competitive finance industry for years.

+This isn't where you want to run your critical work though.
+This is a very effective environment for exploratory data science.

 ### Python Tools